shaunuk/picar/README.md

 </ul>

 ###Setup the pi to boot to command line
 You will want to not boot to the windows environment because the PWM library can interfere with it.
-If you do need to use the desktop you can allways start it with the command [startx].
+If you do need to use the desktop you can always start it with the command
+* [startx].

 ###Download PI Blaster soft PWM daemon
 The Pi blaster node library also requires a daemon to be downloaded that runs in the background and runs the PWM.
 Have a look at [https://github.com/sarfata/pi-blaster.js/] to get some more info about this package.